dgl1797/MoeLia/README.md

 Component exposing the fully implemented MATs (MoeLia Algorithm Types) via a Dictionary implemented in algos.jl . <br>
 It actually contains the following modules:

-- Algos : implements MATs and expose those through a Dictionary
+- Algos : implements MATs and exposes those through a Dictionary
 - Implementations : exposes APIs to access the Dictionary

 ### APIs